-Yesterday’s story about The Wine Train sparked some very interesting comments on that post.
+Yesterday’s story about the Napa Wine Train sparked some very interesting comments on that post.
 Wine industry comments support the issue Great thread, Jo!
 Should be a “must read” for all “wine professionals”, whether in Napa or not!
-Interestingly, this incident just appeared in our Oregonian newspaper today, but as you can guess, it, too, spoke […]
+Interestingly, this incident just appeared in our Oregonian newspaper today, but as you can guess, it, too, […]

 This is Day 3 of a series for Robert Biale Vineyards commemorating 25 years of their dedication to preserving historic vineyards.
 It’s not just about growing wine grapes for the Biale team.
 It about history, people, wine grapes, terroir, and the best use for all of it.
 Yesterday, I attended the Robert Biale Vineyards’ Vintage […]